Skip to content

 Waste paper recycling statistics at a glance

-Whether Toilet paper, newspapers, shipping boxes or copy paper - Paper is a ubiquitous material in our everyday lives.
-Recycling it as efficiently as possible and favoring recycled paper (see sustainable printing), for example, plays a decisive role in protecting the forest stand and ensuring the Reduce CO2 emissions.
+Whether Toilet paper, newspapers, shipping boxes or copy paper - Paper is an omnipresent material of our everyday life.
+Its most efficient recycling and the preference for recycled paper (see sustainable printing), for example, plays a decisive role in protecting the forest stand and Reduce CO2 emissions.

 The following statistics give you a rough overview of paper recycling:

-• Value: It is estimated that the global paper recycling market will be worth around 50.75 trillion US dollars in 2023.₆
+• Value: It is estimated that the value of the global paper recycling market will be approximately $50.75 trillion in 2023.₆

-Tip: How you save paper in everyday life and how you can create the best possible Making the paperless office a reality can be found in the linked articles in the blog.
+Tip: How you save paper in everyday life and how to achieve the best possible Making the paperless office a reality you can find out in the linked posts on the blog.

 Glass: Current recycling statistics for the recycling of waste glass

-In fact, used glass is the most important raw material for new glass packaging.
-Fortunately, if the material is disposed of properly (in the right glass containers), it can be can be recycled as often as desired.
+In fact, waste glass is the most important raw material for new glass packaging.
+Fortunately, if the material is disposed of properly (in the proper glass containers), it can be can be recycled as often as desired.

 Here are some of the key statistics on glass recycling:

-• Germany: The recycling rate for glass from used packaging in Germany is 84.2%.₇
+• Germany: The recycling rate for glass from used packaging in Germany is 84.2 percent.₇

-• Differences: The proportion of used glass in glass production today reaches up to 90 percent (depending on the color).₇
+• Differences: The proportion of waste glass in glass production today reaches up to 90 percent (depending on the color).₇

-• Worldwide: Globally, the recycling rate for glass is around 21%.
-The rates for container glass are around 32% and for flat glass around 11%.₈
+• Worldwide: Globally, the recycling rate for glass is around 21 percent.
+The rates for container glass are around 32 percent and for flat glass around 11 percent.₈

-• Value: The global glass recycling market was estimated to be worth around 3,529 million dollars in 2017.₉
+• Value: The global glass recycling market was estimated to be worth approximately $3,529 million in 2017.₉

-Tip: Is the Plastic bottle or glass bottle for mineral water more environmentally friendly?
-The linked article will give you the answer!
+Tip: Is the Plastic bottle or the glass bottle for mineral water more environmentally friendly?
+In the linked article you get the answer!

-Organic waste: Current recycling statistics on the recycling of organic waste
+Organic waste: current recycling statistics for the recycling of organic waste

-Organic waste is an often underestimated part of our waste that has enormous potential for sustainable circular economy offers.
-Composting or recycling into biogas, for example, help us to conserve natural resources.
-Conserve the earth's resources.
+Organic waste is an often underestimated part of our waste that has enormous potential for the sustainable circular economy offers.
+Composting or recycling into biogas, for example, help us to preserve the natural Conserve the earth's resources.

-• Germany: A total of 97% of all organic waste accepted at waste disposal facilities was recycled in 2020.₁₀
+• Germany: A total of 97 percent of all organic waste accepted at waste disposal facilities could be recycled in 2020.₁₀

-• Compost: During this period, 66.8% of the organic waste produced was reused in agriculture and forestry (e.g. horticulture or viticulture).
+• Compost: Accumulated, biological waste was reused in agriculture and forestry (e.g. horticulture or viticulture) to 66.8 percent in the aforementioned period.
 Around 21 percent was recycled directly by private households and around 12 percent for landscaping and maintenance.₁₀

 Metal: Current recycling statistics for the recycling of metals